pablo90ar/pablo90ar/README.md

 # Hi! 👋 I'm Pablo!

 ## About me:
   I'm a Full Stack Web Developer with focus on JS technologies such as MERN stack.
-I'm from Rafaela, Santa Fe, Argentina.
+I'm from Argentina.

 ## Education:
   - Highschool: Electronics Technic degree (2008).
 I enyoied working with software, while programming MCU's.